Accessing European statistics

 Online data codes can also be fed into the ‘Search’ function on Eurostat’s website, which is presented as an icon at the right-hand end of the top menu bar on most Eurostat webpages.
 The results from such a search present related dataset(s) and possibly publication(s) and metadata.
 By clicking on these hyper-links users are taken to product page(s), which provide information about each dataset/publication or set of metadata.

-Note that the data on Eurostat’s website is frequently updated.
-Note also that the description above presents the situation as of the beginning of December 2012.
+Note that the data on Eurostat’s website are frequently updated.
+Note also that the description above presents the situation as of May 2014.

 Statistics Explained is part of Eurostat’s website: it provides easy access to statistical information concerning the EU.
 It can also be accessed via an icon at the right-hand end of the top menu bar on most Eurostat webpages, or directly at http://epp.eurostat.ec.europa.eu/statistics_explained.

 Statistics Explained is an online publishing system about EU statistics which uses MediaWiki technology and resembles Wikipedia.
-It is a wiki-based system that presents statistical articles which together form an encyclopaedia of European statistics, completed by a glossary of the statistical concepts and terms used.
+It is a wiki-based collaboration platform to present statistical articles which together form an encyclopaedia of European statistics, completed by a glossary of the statistical concepts and terms used.
 In addition, numerous links are provided to the latest data and metadata and to further information, making Statistics Explained a portal for regular and occasional users alike.

-At present the Statistics Explained pages in English consist of more than 500 statistical articles presenting data, around 100 background articles on methodological practices or developments, and some 1 500 glossary pages defining or explaining terms; their number is continuously growing.
-The contents of the online Eurostat yearbook and the online Eurostat regional yearbook, almost 100 statistical articles, are also available in German and French; furthermore, a selection of 20 key articles from these two online publications have been inserted in 18 more EU languages.
+At present the Statistics Explained pages in English consist of some 650 statistical articles presenting data, around 130 background articles on methodological practices or developments, and some 1 800 glossary pages defining or explaining terms; these numbers are continuously growing.
+The contents of the online-only Eurostat yearbook and the online version of the Eurostat regional yearbook, almost 100 statistical articles, are also available in German and French, while 20 key articles from these two publications can be consulted in 18 more EU languages.
 Besides the extensive English glossary and the more limited ones in French and German, additional glossaries of varying size in Estonian, Greek, Dutch, Polish, Swedish and Icelandic were created in collaboration with national statistical offices.